jflamy/owlcms4-heroku-updater/README.md

 ## Instructions

 1. Download the program for your kind of computer from the [Releases](https://github.com/jflamy/owlcms4-heroku-updater/releases/latest) page.
-T
    - **On Windows, you can simply download then double-click on the `updater-windows-64.exe` file**.
    - On other platforms (Mac, Linux), the program is run from the command-line.